greenm01/vb4x/docs/vb4x_specs.md

 Orphaned fighter squadrons are scuttled if there is no carrier capacity available for a retreat.

-Troop transports are captured and the Space Marines enslaved if their assigned escort fleet was destroyed or the transports were unescorted.
+Troop transports are captured and the Space Marines enslaved if their escort fleet was destroyed or the transports were unescorted at the commencement of hostilities.

-Merchant Marine Ships rejoin their original surviving escort fleets.
-If the fleet was destroyed or the ships were unescorted before combat, they are orphaned and captured as spoils of war.
+Merchant Marine Ships rejoin their surviving escort fleets.
+If the fleet was destroyed or the ships were unescorted before hostilities, they are captured as spoils of war.

-Like Starbases, Orbital Shipyards are too large to retreat in an orderly manner.
-They are scuttled.
+Like Starbases, Orbital Shipyards are too large to retreat in an expidited manner.
+They are rigged to self detonate before cature.

 This section is null if Section 5.3.1 is in effect.